PITTSBURG -- The Raley's supermarket on Buchanan Road will be converted to a Food Source, a company spokesman said.

 The Raley's on Buchanan Road opened in 1979 and employs about 55 courtesy clerks, checkers and butchers.
 It is the only major full-service supermarket chain operating in Pittsburg.

-Employees will be given the opportunity to either transfer to another Raley's or Bel-Air stores, said company spokesman John Segale.
+Company spokesman John Segale said on Thursday employees will be given the opportunity to either transfer to another Raley's or Bel-Air stores.
 Employees will also have the opportunity to apply for a job at the Food Source store that will open at the Buchanan Road location.

 The news caught city officials by surprise.